aurobindobhuyan/E-learning/README.md

 ## About

 - E-Learning-App is a JWT based user-authentication & react-redux based dynamic web application.
-- Where the Teachers as an admin can create courses, students, enrol & unenroll students to the courses, and students can also access all the lectures.
+- Where the Teachers as admin can create courses, students, enrol & unenroll students to the courses, and students can also access all the lectures.
 ## Features

 - The most interesting part is here we have two different roles **(Admin, Students)**.
 #### The Teacher as an admin can:-
      - After creating his academy, he can see and edit his details.
      - Admin can perform entire CRUD operation of students.
-     - He can perform entire CRUD operation of courses.
+     - He can perform the entire CRUD operation of courses.
-     - Admin can see the course & student's distribution in a table format.
+     - Admin can see the course & student distribution in a table format.
-     - Not only Admin can enroll & un-enroll a student to a particular course.
-But also student can also do the same thing by there own.
+     - Not only Admin can enrol & un-enroll a student to a particular course.
+But also students can do the same thing on their own.
      - He can perform CRUD operation of lectures.
-And then students can also allo to watch those lectures if he is enrolled with.
+And then students can also allow watching those lectures if he is enrolled.
 And many more....

 #### The Student can :-
-     - He can login by passing right credentials given by admin.
+     - He can log in by entering the right credentials given by the admin.
      - Student can see his profile details.
      - He can see all the courses available.
      - Student can enroll and un_enroll to any course that he wants to.
-     - After enroll to a course, He can access all the lectures belongs to that course.
+     - After enrolling on a course, He can access all the lectures belonging to that course.